BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-`GameOfLife.Cell.keep_alive?` function needs to return false just to pass our tests so let's add more tests to cover other requirements.
+`GameOfLife.Cell.keep_alive?/2` function needs to return false just to pass our tests so let's add more tests to cover other requirements.

 > Any live cell with more than three live neighbours dies, as if by over-population.